-Is it time to ditch the feedback sandwich when giving corrective feedback?
+Is it time to ditch the feedback sandwich when delivering corrective feedback?

 This was a key talking point in our ‘Science of Great Feedback’ seminar back in 2021.
 But we felt it warranted further discussion.

-If you’re not familiar with the term “feedback sandwich,” then that opening paragraph was probably a bit confusing.
-Well, it’s essentially a model of feedback where someone delivers constructive feedback between notes of praise as a way of sustaining morale.
-In the "sandwich" metaphor, the praise is the bread either side of the critical filling, as a way of balancing it out.
+If you’re not familiar with the term “feedback sandwich,” it’s essentially a model of feedback where someone delivers constructive feedback between notes of praise as a way of sustaining morale.
+In the sandwich metaphor, the praise is the bread either side of the critical filling (the constructive feedback), as a way of balancing it out.

 You might want to stress that you appreciate your employee’s effort.
 So, you might start by telling said employee that you appreciate the fact they’re always enthusiastic in project meetings.
 Then you would broach the point of corrective feedback by telling them, for example, that their organisational skills could use some work.
 Perhaps you'd even include a couple of tactful examples.
 Finally, you would praise another strength, like their ability to work well with others in project situations.